kevingilboy/Makerspace-Lockout-Project/README.md

 # Makerspace Lockout Project

-Makerspace  staff  exert  much  of  their  time watching over students and verifying safety training...  a  process  that  is  mundane, imperfect, and begs for automation.Our  motivation  was  to  non-obtrusively enforce  the  safe  and  sustainable  use  of machinery  in  the  Makerspaces  across campus through RF student ID verification against a user database - if a student is not trained, power is cut to the tool and it will not turn on.
+Makerspace staff exert much of their time watching over students and verifying safety training… a process that is mundane, imperfect, and begs for automation.
+Our motivation was to non-obtrusively enforce the safe and sustainable use of machinery in the Makerspaces across campus through RF student ID verification against a user database - if a student is not trained, power is cut to the tool and it will not turn on.
+If a student is trained, the tool is enabled.

 [Video](https://www.youtube.com/watch?v=2HG-vyV4yoM)